 St Finbarr's Primary School Community Project

-Posted by Leana Rack on
+Posted by Kellie Macpherson on

 Castle and Cubby owner, dad and chief onsite DIYer Jonathan Stones talks with Tim Bleakley, Principal of St Finbarr's Primary School, Byron Bay about their brand new Tiny Town design, the importance of this to the community and the invaluable impact this will bring to learning.